Ibrahim AlHusseini: Entertainment career

 In 2013, AlHusseini co-executive produced the documentary, The Square, about the Egyptian Revolution of 2011 that began at Tahrir Square.
 The film was nominated for the Academy Award for Best Documentary Feature at the 86th Academy Awards.
 The film was also nominated for 4 Emmy Awards and won 3 at the 66th Primetime Creative Arts Emmy Awards.
 He is also the executive producer on the films, Space Oddity and Canary.

-Recognition and awards
+Legal Issues

-In 2015, AlHusseini was honored with a Millennium Award from the Global Green organization.
-In September 2020, he was recognized in the Impact 50 list of the most notable impact investors presented by Forbes.
+In October 2024, AlHusseini was arrested and charged with securities fraud by the United States Federal Bureau of Investigation.
+In March, he plead guilty to wire fraud.